grusin-db/uc-azure-account-scim-sync-py/README.md

   --group-search-depth INTEGER    defines nested group recursion search depth,
-                                  default is to search only groups provided as input  [default: 1] --help                          Show this message and exit.
+                                  default is to search only groups provided as input  [default: 1] --full-sync                     synchronizes all groups defined in `groups- json-file` instead of using graph api change feed
+  --help                          Show this message and exit.
 ```